 Cold drip coffee is incredibly scarce in this region, which, considering the climate, is rather odd, but it is growing rapidly.
 I find the cold drip method can reduce the coffees acidity, so I like to use a bright juicy Kenyan coffee – it gets some great results.

 My friend and I have been working on a lovely brew method of dripping a chemex filter directly onto a block of ice and infusing with a small amount of fruit to enhance the characteristics.

 3. Sounds delicious.
 But what about Espresso shots?
 They are very popular in Europe and countries with a mature coffee drinking industry.
 Is it the same for the Middle East?

 Espresso shots are actually diversifying in Europe.
-For example – gone are the days of going into your local café and demanding an Americano (espresso mixed with hot water) – A while ago people realized that there are much more interesting and rewarding ways of drinking the black stuff. i.e. Single origin filter coffee or Aeropress.
+For example – gone are the days of going into your local café and demanding an Americano (espresso mixed with hot water) – A while ago people realised that there are much more interesting and rewarding ways of drinking the black stuff. i.e. Single origin filter coffee or Aeropress.

 Many cafes have completely removed Americanos from the menu.
-Also, restaurants are realizing they don’t need an expensive espresso machine.
+Also, restaurants are realising they don’t need an expensive espresso machine.
 They are getting a simple filter machine and investing money in high quality and freshly roasted coffee and it works.

 4. Nice.
 So Single Estate vs Single Origin – How important is single-estate where the coffee comes from one farm as opposed to single origin where it comes from one country?

 Gosh, where do I start!?
 Single estate coffee is why I’m in this industry!
 Think of it like this… If you have farmers who are all different, with different ideas about what tastes nice, different ideas about how best to grow or cultivate and harvest and they all mix their crops together, then you get a really generalised flavour of all sorts of coffees, each pushing and pulling to create something that tastes slightly confused.